Pokémon HeartGold and SoulSilver

 and are 2009 remakes of the 1999 Game Boy Color role-playing video games Pokémon Gold and Silver, also including features from Pokémon Crystal.
 The games are part of the fourth generation of the Pokémon video game series, developed by Game Freak and published by The Pokémon Company and Nintendo for the Nintendo DS.
 In commemoration of the 10th anniversary of Gold and Silver, the games were released in Japan on September 12, 2009, and were later released in other regions during March 2010.

-HeartGold and SoulSilver take place in the Johto and Kanto region of the franchise's fictional universe, which features special creatures called Pokémon.
-The basic goal of the game is to become the best Pokémon Trainer in both the Johto and Kanto regions, which is done by raising and cataloging Pokémon and defeating other trainers.
+HeartGold and SoulSilver take place in the Johto and Kanto Regions of the franchise's fictional universe, which features special creatures called Pokémon.
+The basic goal of the game is to become the best Pokémon Trainer in both the Johto and Kanto Regions, which is done by raising and cataloging Pokémon and defeating other trainers.

 Game director Shigeki Morimoto aimed to respect the feelings of those who played the previous games, while also ensuring that it felt like a new game to those that were introduced to the series in more recent years.
 The games received positive reviews from critics, and as of March 2014, the games' combined sales have reached 12.72 million, making the two games combined the eighth best-selling DS video games of all time.

 Gameplay

 The player first encounters a member of Team Rocket in Slowpoke Well.
 The player's Totodile, which is one of the game's three starter Pokémon, follows him.

 Pokémon HeartGold and SoulSilver are role-playing video games with adventure elements.
 The basic mechanics of the games are largely the same as their predecessors'.
 As with all Pokémon games for handheld consoles, gameplay is viewed from a third-person overhead perspective, and consists of three basic screens: a field map, in which the player navigates the main character; a battle screen; and the menu, in which the player configures their party, items, or gameplay settings.
 The player begins the game with one Pokémon and can capture more using Poké Balls.

 When the player encounters a wild Pokémon or is challenged by a trainer to a battle, the screen switches to a turn-based battle screen where the Pokémon fight.
 During battle, the player may use a move, use an item, switch the active Pokémon, or flee.
 Fleeing is not an option during battles against trainers.
-Pokémon have hit points (HP), which is displayed during battles; when a Pokémon's HP is reduced to zero, it faints and cannot battle unless taken to a Pokémon Center or healed or revived with a Pokémon skill or an item, typically a 'revive' medicine.
+Pokémon have hit points (HP), which is displayed during battles; when a Pokémon's HP is reduced to zero, it faints and cannot battle unless taken to a Pokémon Center or healed or revived with a Pokémon skill or an item, typically a "revive" medicine.
 If the player's Pokémon defeats the opposing Pokémon (causes it to faint), it receives experience points.
-After accumulating enough experience points, it will level up; most Pokémon evolve into a new species of Pokémon when they reach a certain level, or when certain conditions are met, such as how much a Pokémon statistically 'likes' its trainer.
+After accumulating enough experience points, it will level up; most Pokémon evolve into a new species of Pokémon when they reach a certain level, or when certain conditions are met, such as how much a Pokémon statistically "likes" its trainer.